Frac Tank Types and Uses

 - Remove free or entrained gas from fluids circulated in the wellbore, such as mud used during drilling operations

 - Stabilize mud viscosity while preventing blowouts and keeping the oilfield job site safe

-- Perfect to be used while flowing back a well
+- Perfect for use while flowing back a well

 - These tanks are great for storing hydraulic fluid.

 - Storing acids used to acidize petroleum wells

 - For use with heavyweight chemicals like sulfuric acid